 2) Write on small cards what non-eating activities are doing you good: Check my inspirations above.
 It helps to think through these options ahead of time.

 Bottom line: Never react to sorrows with food.
 Instead, develop active, calorie-free solace strategies.
-Getting active instead of staying passive will make you more self confident and optimistic too.
+Getting active instead of staying passive will make you more self-confident and optimistic too.

-What are your strategies to stop emotional eating?
+What are your strategies?

 Did I forget any non-caloric activities that help you with overeating?
 Please share them with us below in the comment section. (sports and fitness activities I will tackle in a future challenge)

 2 thoughts on “How to stop emotional eating with 7 smart strategies (+ free activity cards)”

 Instead of controlled eating weight remains the same though quite active in working.
 Any other suggestions please